 How can this Bill become law?

 The CEE Bill was developed by scientists, academics and lawyers, along with members of the Big Ask campaign, which led to the Climate Change Act back in 2008.
-The campaign for the CEE Bill was launched in August 2020 and introduced in Parliament the following month as a Private Members’ Bill.
+The campaign for the CEE Bill was launched in August 2020 and the CEE Bill introduced in Parliament the following month as a Private Members’ Bill.
+With the new Parliament in 2021, the CEE Bill was reintroduced in June, again as a Private Members' Bill.

 What is a Private Members’ Bill and why are we using one?
 What are its different forms (Presentation Bill, Ten Minute Rule Bill and Ballot Bill)?